Culture The Beauty of Africa

 How Many Major Tribes are in Ethiopia?

-There are over 80 major tribes in Ethiopia!
-With such a large and diverse population, it’s no wonder that Ethiopia is one of the most culturally rich countries in Africa.
-From the nomadic Afar tribe to the coffee-loving Sidama tribe, each ethnic group has its own unique customs and traditions.
+Ethiopian tribes and their traditions are based on the country’s 80 ethnic communities.
+They make the East African political hub one of the most culturally rich countries in Africa.
+From the nomadic Afar tribe to the coffee-loving Sidama tribe, each ethnic group has its unique customs and traditions.

 Most people in Ethiopia speak Afro-Asiatic languages, which are divided into two branches: Cushitic and Semitic.
 The Cushitic branch includes the Oromo and Somali, while the Semitic branch includes the Amhara and Tigray.
 Together, these four groups make up three-quarters of Ethiopia’s population.
 The majority speak the Afro-Asiatic languages of the Omotic branch.